 Tenants in illegal suites can complain to the Ontario Landlord & Tenant Board.
 They can force you to fix the unit or, if they are required to vacate, pay part of their moving costs and rental costs elsewhere (if they are more).

-How your real estate lawyer can help with buying a home.
+How real estate lawyer services help you buy a home.

 What Does a Real Estate Lawyer Do (Ontario)